OIDC Provider

 ServiceRoleARN

 Returns the ARN of the created service role.
-Use this value in your GitHub Actions workflow:
+Use in your GitHub Actions workflow:

 - name: Configure AWS credentials